syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 ## Defining active step

-The [activeStep](https://ej2.syncfusion.com/javascript/documentation/api/stepper#activestep) in the Stepper represents the step currently in the focus or selected by the user.
-You can set the active step of the Stepper by assigning a value to the activeStep property.
-By default the activeStep is `0`.
+You can specify the current selected step by using the [activeStep](https://ej2.syncfusion.com/javascript/documentation/api/stepper#activestep) property.
+The value gets updated for each interaction with the step.
+By default, the activeStep is `0`.

 The following example showcases how to utilize the active step property.